kensanata/just-halberds/Knives.md

 today ≤ attribute + talent to succeed.
 If the check fails, this particular talent can no longer be used today.

+> Example: Adalric casts chain lightning.
+It’s his second spell of the
-> Example: Adalric conjures rain for privacy.
-He has Intelligence-9,
+> day so Alex has to add +1 to his roll.
+Adalric has Intelligence-9,
 > Water-1, for a total of 10.
-Alex rolls 4+6=10 + 0 since this was the
-> first spell of the day and so it rains because 10 ≤ 10.
-Chain
-> Lightning follows: Alex rolls 2+3=5 +1 since this is the second
+Alex rolls 2+3=5 +1 for a total of 6 and
-> spell of the day and 6 ≤ 10.
-The spell goes off!
-For damage he rolls
-> 3+4=7 and that kills five goblins since they have Endurance-1 and
+> the spell goes off!
+For damage he rolls 3+4=7 and that kills five
-> Life-5 for a total of 6.
+> goblins since they have Endurance-1 and Life-5 for a total of 6.

 Magic always leads to discussions.
-You have to like that – otherwise you should skip the Mage career.
+You have to like that – otherwise you should disallow the Mage career.
 How long can you breathe underwater?
 Can you do magic underwater?
 What happens when you cast lightning underwater?
 The important thing is to agree at the table and to write down the result.

 Not all magic talents are equally powerful, or equally useful.
-You also have to live with that.
 Certain magic talents lend themselves to druids, bards, healers, necromancers, elementalists and seers.
-It’s up players to find an interesting use for their talents and it is up to the referee to enable such situation.
+It’s up players to find interesting uses for their talents and it is up you as the referee to enable such situations.

 ### Some notes on particular spell effects